-GRANT NO. V6117
+GRANT NO. V7193

-THIS AGREEMENT is entered into in the City of Tallahassee, Leon County, Florida by and between the State of Florida, Office of the Attorney General, the pass-through agency for the Victims of Crime Act (VOCA), Catalog of Federal Domestic Assistance (CFDA) Number 16.575, hereafter referred to as the OAG, an agency of the State of Florida with headquarters being located in The Attorney General's Office, PL-01, The Capitol, Tallahassee, Florida 32399-1050, and the Palm Beach County Board of County Commissioners, Department of Public Safety, Division of Victim Services and Justice Services, 20 South Military Trail, West Palm Beach, Florida 33415 thereafter referred to as the Provider.
+THIS AGREEMENT is entered into in the City of Tallahassee, Leon County, Florida by and between the State of Florida, Office of the Attorney General, the pass-through agency for the Victims of Crime Act (VOCA), Catalog of Federal Domestic Assistance (CFDA) Number 16.575, hereafter referred to as the OAG, an agency of the State of Florida with headquarters being located at PL-01, The Capitol, Tallahassee, Florida 32399-1050, and the Palm Beach County Board of County Commissioners Department of Public Safety, Divisions of Victim Services and Justice Services, 20 Military Trail, West Palm Beach, Florida 33415, hereafter referred to as the Provider.
 The parties hereto mutually agree as follows: